 It’s a special privilege to become an Eagle Scout, and Troop 233 provides a clear path to do that.
 This page is for scouts who are working through the ranks and have the Eagle rank within sight.

-Getting your Eagle is pretty complicated.
-This is just some basic info – you can find the actual requirements in your scout handbook or on meritbadge.org.
+Getting your Eagle is pretty complicated, and some of the requirements are unlike those of the other ranks.
+You can find the actual requirements in your scout handbook or on meritbadge.org.
 But the question always comes up, where do I start?
 We’ll outline some things you’ll need to do.